scds/dash24-25/_data-vis-r.md

 [Register for this workshop](https://libcal.mcmaster.ca/calendar/scds/data-vis-r){: .btn .btn-outline }

 ## Workshop Preparation
+An installed and working copy of R and R Studio is required on participants' laptops prior to the workshop.
+Follow instructions provided [here](http://www.rstudio.com/ide/download/desktop).

 ## Facilitator Bio
 Sahar Khademioore is a PhD candidate in the Health Research Methodology program at McMaster University with a background in midwifery.
 She supports researchers in data analysis using statistical software such as R, SAS, and SPSS, research methodology, and evidence synthesis (including systematic reviews).